lior-k/fast-elasticsearch-vector-scoring/README.md

 ## Usage

+### Documents
-* each document you score should have a field containing the base64 representation of your vector. for example:
+* Each document you score should have a field containing the base64 representation of your vector. for example:
 ```
    {
    	"id": 1,